14 best digital board games to play on PC and mobile

 When chess gets old, whip out this thinky tactical board game

 Sometimes you just want something quick and simple to kill a bit of time - nothing too heavy on rules but fast and, most importantly, fun.
-Two-player board game Hive ticks every single one of these boxes and offers a highly strategic competition, which is why it’s such a great game to crack into if you’re not able to commit to anything significant but still want to experience the best board games have to offer.
+Hive ticks every single one of these boxes and offers highly strategic two-player competition, which is why it’s such a great game to crack into if you’re not able to commit to anything significant but still want to experience the best board games have to offer.

 The objective of Hive is incredibly simple: surround your opponent’s queen bee with insects before they do the same to you.
 Hive is entirely made up of tiles showing different kinds of insects, with each player taking turns to add and move the bugs around a connected chain of all the tiles.